Sean-G-Han/tp/docs/DeveloperGuide.md

 1. User chooses to delete a client.
 2. WealthVault requests the client’s details for deletion.
 3. User enters the required details.
-4. WealthVault requests confirmation of the deletion.
-5. User confirms the deletion.
+5. User confirms the deletion by clicking "enter".
 6. WealthVault removes the client from the address book and confirms successful deletion.
    **Use case ends.**